saattrupdan/saattrupdan.github.io/_posts/2020-02-20-confidence.md

 meta-description: Producing confidence intervals for sample statistics, both using normal theory with t-distributions and also using modern bootstrap methods.
 This is the first post in a series about quantifying uncertainty in machine learning models.
 Includes a dummy example of Danish coffee consumption.
 ---

-This post will be the first post where I'm delving into quantifying uncertaintyof statistical models.
+This post will be the first post where I'm delving into quantifying uncertainty of statistical models.
 We start with the classical *confidence interval*, used to estimate uncertainty of statistics about the data that we are working with.
 Computing confidence intervals can be done using *normal theory*, which is the classical approach, and *bootstrapping*, which is more flexible but also more computationally demanding.

 ## What is a confidence interval?